GianMen91/personal_expense_tracker/README.md

   These screens listen to the state managed by the BLoC and rebuild when necessary.

-* Widgets (`expense_card.dart`): Custom Flutter widgets that are used across the app to display individual elements.
-For example, `expense_card.dart` is a widget that displays each expense item in a card format.

 ### Interaction Between Layers
 The interaction between these layers occurs as follows: